hrishikeshsathyian/tp/docs/UserGuide.md

 * `add n/Mary Muller p/98765432 e/mary@example.com a/123 Kentridgr St t/bride`
 * `add n/John Danny p/89989788 e/john@example.com a/456 UTR Ave t/groom`
 * `add n/Harry Kane p/13701978 e/kane@example.com a/789 NUS Rd t/bridesmaid`

+### Searching for members: `findmember`

+Displays all weddings with members that match the provided search terms.
+You can search for any number of search terms, and HappyEverAfter will list all weddings with members that match any of the terms provided.

+Format: `findmember [SEARCH TERMS]`

+Examples:
+* `findmember Sun`
+* `findmember Sun Hrishi`

+### Filtering by tag: `filter`

+Filters the list of the currently [opened](#opening-a-wedding--open) wedding to display all members with the specified tag.

+_Note: The tags are case-sensitive_

+Format: `filter [TAGS}`

 ## Data Storage